amineff/ArrayUtils/README.md

-Some utility methods for arrays
+Simple utility methods for arrays

 To build the package run